bu-ma415/Rstudents-group-project/Report.md

 These findings point to several policy implications.
 For immediate risk mitigation, more resources should be directed toward complaint-driven inspections and spring inspections, both of which uncover higher rates of severe violations.
 For prevention, pest-control efforts should be expanded during the fall and for bars/pubs year-round.
 Because Sanitation & Cleaning violations are consistently the most common—and Food Temperature issues are especially common in restaurants—both immediate and long-term interventions should prioritize these areas, including strengthened employee training.
 Location-based pass-rate differences exist but are small and should not be prioritized.

-FFuture research should focus on inspection methodology, including training protocols and inspector-level consistency.
+Future research should focus on inspection methodology, including training protocols and inspector-level consistency.
 Understanding how inspections are conducted across restaurant types, locations, and seasons would strengthen the reliability of these findings and support more precise, effective policy interventions.

 ## References